-NOTE 2- ACQUISITIONS, DIVESTITURES AND OTHER SIGNIFICANT TRANSACTIONS
+NOTE 2 - ACQUISITIONS, DIVESTITURES AND OTHER SIGNIFICANT TRANSACTIONS

 During 2009, the Company completed acquisitions of five industrial packaging companies and one paper packaging company and made a contingent purchase price payment related to a 2005 acquisition for an aggregate purchase price of \$90.8 million.
-These six acquisitions consisted of two North American industrial packaging companies in February 2009, the acquisition of a North American industrial packaging company in October 2009, and the acquisition of a 75% interest in a North American paper packaging company in October 2009, and the acquisition of a 75% interest in a North American paper packaging company in October 2009.
+These six acquisitions consisted of two North American industrial packaging companies in February 2009, the acquisition of a North American industrial packaging company in June 2009, the acquisition of an industrial packaging company in Asia in July 2009, the acquisition of a South American industrial packaging company in October 2009, and the acquisition of a 75% interest in a North American paper packaging company in October 2009.
 These industrial packaging and paper packaging acquisitions are expected to complement the Company's existing product lines that together will provide growth opportunities and economies of scale.
 These acquisitions, included in operating results from the acquisition dates, were accounted for using the purchase method of accounting and, accordingly, the purchase prices were allocated to the assets purchased and liabilities assumed based upon their estimated fair values at the dates of acquisition.
 The estimated fair values of the net assets acquired were \$30.1 million (including \$8.4 million of accounts receivable and \$4.4 million of inventory) and liabilities assumed were \$20.7 million.
 Identifiable intangible assets, with a combined fair value of \$31.5 million, including trade-names, customer relationships, and certain non-compete agreements, have been recorded for these acquisitions.
-The excess of the purchase prices may differ due to additional refinements in the fair values of the net assets acquired as well as the execution of consolidation plans to eliminate duplicate operations, in accordance with SFAS No. 141 "Business Combinations."
+The excess of the purchase prices over the estimated fair values of the net tangible and intangible assets acquired of \$49.9 million was recorded as goodwill.
+The final allocation of the purchase prices may differ due to additional refinements in the fair values of the net assets acquired as well as the execution of consolidation plans to eliminate duplicate operations, in accordance with SFAS No. 141 "Business Combinations."
 This is due to the valuation of certain other assets and liabilities that are subject to refinement and therefore the actual fair value may vary from the preliminary estimates.
-Adjustments to the acquired net assets resulting from final valuations are not ex
+Adjustments to the acquired net assets resulting from final valuations are not expected to be significant.
+These acquisitions, included in operating results from the acquisition dates, were accounted for using the purchase method of accounting and, accordingly, the purchase prices were allocated to the assets purchased and liabilities assumed based upon their estimated fair values at the dates of acquisition.
+The Company is finalizing certain closing date adjustments with the sellers, as well as the allocation of income tax adjustments.